abdur-im/data-analysis-projects/Covid_Mitigation_Measures/README.md

 ### Limitations:

-This approach does exclude the pandemic's complete timeline and might omit key nations due to the strict data criterion.
+This approach does exclude the pandemic's complete timeline and might omit key nations due to the strict data criterion which may impact the findings.

 ### Data Credibility:

-Credibility of the data was ensured using the file `WHO-COVID-19-global-data.csv`, found [here](https://covid19.who.int/data).
+The credibility of the data was ensured using the World Health Organization file `WHO-COVID-19-global-data.csv`, found [here](https://covid19.who.int/data).

 ## Methodology